Automattic/wp-calypso/packages/wp-checkout/README.md

 ## Advanced API

-While the `WPCheckout` component takes care of most everything, there are many situations where its appearance and behavior will be customized.
+While the `Checkout` component takes care of most everything, there are many situations where its appearance and behavior will be customized.
 In these cases it's appropriate to use the underlying building blocks of this package.

+### Checkout

+The main component in this package.
+It has the following props.

+- locale (required)
+- items (required)
+- total (required)
+- onChangeBillingContact
+- availablePaymentMethods
+- onSuccess (required)
+- onFailure (required)
+- successRedirectUrl (required)
+- failureRedirectUrl (required)
+- reviewContent
+- reviewContentCollapsed
+- upSell
+- checkoutHeader
+- orderReviewTOS
+- orderReviewFeatures

+### formatValueForCurrency(currency, displayValue)

+Takes two arguments, a currency string and a displayValue string and returns the displayValue with some minor Markdown formatting.
+Specifically, the `~` character can be used to make ~strike-through~ text.

 ### CheckoutProvider

 Renders its `children` prop and acts as a React Context provider.
-All of checkout should be wrapped in this, but using the `WPCheckout` component will do so automatically.
+All of checkout should be wrapped in this, but using the `Checkout` component will do so automatically.

 ### useBillingContact()